College Park–University of Maryland station: History

 Metro Yellow Line service was extended to Greenbelt, serving College Park, during peak hours from June 18, 2012, to June 25, 2017, as park of the "Rush+" program.
 It was again extended to Greenbelt at all times on May 25, 2019.
 From March 26 to June 28, 2020, the station was closed due to the 2020 coronavirus pandemic.
 The Metro station was closed from May 29 to September 6, 2021, while the platform was rebuilt.
 Yellow Line service was suspended from September 10, 2022, to May 7, 2023.
 It was cut back to upon reopening, no longer serving College Park.
 From July 22 to September 4, 2023, the Green Line north of Fort Totten (including College Park) was closed for maintenance work.
-Effective December 31, 2025, every other Yellow Line train will be extended to Greenbelt via College Park.
+Every other Yellow Line train was extended to Greenbelt on December 31, 2025.

-The Purple Line, a light rail line, is under construction and planned to open in 2027.
+The Purple Line, a light rail line, is under construction and planned to open in late 2027.
 It will have an island platform on the east side of the Metro tracks next to the bus loop, which was reconstructed in 2021.
 In May 2024, the Federal Transit Administration awarded the MTA $1.4 million for design and engineering work to make the MARC station accessible.
 The new platforms would be 600 feet long.